morloy/meteor-webpack-starter/README.md

 # Meteor & Webpack

-This starter is a simplified version of how we utilize [Meteor](https://github.com/meteor/meteor) together with [webpack](https://github.com/webpack/webpack) at [Ledgy](https://ledgy.com).
+This starter is a simplified version of how we utilize [Meteor](https://github.com/meteor/meteor) and [webpack](https://github.com/webpack/webpack) together at [Ledgy](https://ledgy.com).
-Using webpack for the client bundle gives us some features not yet available in native Meteor, such as:
+Using webpack for the client bundle gives us access to some features not yet available in native Meteor, such as:

 * Source maps in production
 * Hot module replacement